twobbe/factorio-docker-ARM/README.md

 Before upgrading backup the save.
 It's easy to make a save in the client.

 Ensure `-v` was used to run the server so the save is outside of the Docker container.
-The `docker rm` command completely destroys the container, which includes the save if it isn't stored in an data volume.
+The `docker rm` command completely destroys the container, which includes the save if it isn't stored in a data volume.

 Delete the container and refresh the image: